Thapeloletsapa/StudentNo_Classcode_Group_Name-Surname_DJS02/README.md

 If either or both of the input fields contain a value that is not a number, the entire screen will be replaced with the message "Something critical went wrong.
 Please reload the page" and an error will be logged to the console.

 ##### Contact
-For any questions or comments, please contact Your Thapelo.
+For any questions or comments, please contact  Thapelo.